-We had net income of \$13,000 and a net loss of \$0.4 million for the three months ended March 31, 2020 and 2019, respectively.
-Our accumulated deficit was \$95.6 million at March 31, 2020 and December 31, 2019.
+We had net income of \$0.9 million and \$0.4 million for the three months ended June 30, 2020 and 2019, respectively and a net income of \$0.9 million and \$25,000 for the six months ended June 30, 2020 and 2019, respectively.
+Our accumulated deficit was \$94.7 million and \$95.6 million at June 30, 2020 and December 31, 2019, respectively.

 We have focused on rapidly growing our business and believe that its future growth is dependent on many factors, including our ability to increase our customer base, expand the coverage of our solutions among our existing customers, expand our international presence and increase sales of our security solutions.
 Our future growth will primarily depend on the market acceptance for outdoor gunshot detection solutions.
-The challenges we are facing in this regard as a result of the COVID-19 pandemic are summarized in the section below entitled "-Impact of COVID-19 on our Business."
+The challenges we are facing in this regard as a result of the COVID-19 pandemic are summarized in the section below entitled "Impact of COVID-19 and Social Unrest on our Business."
 Other challenges we face in this regard include our target customers not having access to adequate funding sources, the fact that contracting with government entities can be complex, expensive, and time-consuming and the fact that our typical sales cycle is often very long, difficult to estimate accurately and can be costly.
 We expect international sales cycles to be even longer than our domestic sales cycles.
 To combat these challenges, we invest in research and development, increase awareness of our solutions, invest in new sales and marketing campaigns, often in different languages for international sales, and hire additional sales representatives to drive sales in order to continue to maintain our position as a market leader.
 In addition, we believe that entering into strategic partnerships with other service providers to cities and municipalities offers another potential avenue for expansion, particularly for our ShotSpotter Flex solution.